linkml/linkml/docs/howtos/ontologies-as-values.md

 From a modeling perspective, the key points are:

 - use the appropriate modeling framework for the problem at hand
-- mirror hierarchies were appropriate
+- mirror hierarchies where appropriate
 - do not assume hierarchies must be mirrored